Search for charged-lepton flavor violation in the production and decay of top quarks using trilepton final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The predicted yields for all prompt backgrounds are normalized to their theoretical cross sections, which are calculated at LO for $\PQt\PW\PZ$, $\PQt\PH\PW$, and $\PQt\PH\PQq$ processes.
 For other processes, the theoretical cross sections calculated at NLO are used.
 Normalization uncertainties are assigned to all prompt backgrounds to account for uncertainties in the theoretical cross sections.
-A 6\% uncertainty~\cite{Campbell:2011bn} is assigned to $\PW\PZ$ and $\PZ\PZ$ processes, while for $\ttbar\PW$, $\ttbar\PZ$, and $\ttbar\PH$, an uncertainty of 15\%~\cite{Frederix:2021agh,Kulesza:2020nfh} is used.
-A conservative uncertainty of 20\% is assigned to the $\PQt\PZ\PQq$ process.
+A 6\% uncertainty~\cite{Campbell:2011bn} is assigned to $\PW\PZ$ and $\PZ\PZ$ processes, while for $\ttbar\PZ$ and $\ttbar\PH$, an uncertainty of 15\%~\cite{Frederix:2021agh,Kulesza:2020nfh} is used.
+Conservative normalization uncertainties of 20 and 30\% are assigned to the $\PQt\PZ\PQq$ and $\ttbar\PW$ processes, respectively.
 For other smaller background contributions, an uncertainty of 50\% is estimated.

-Two theory-related systematic uncertainties are considered for signal and irreducible background events that arise from $\PW\PZ$, $\ttbar\PV$, and $\ttbar\PH$ production.
+Two theory-related systematic uncertainties (QCD scale and PDF uncertainties) are considered for the signal processes and for irreducible background events, which arise from $\PW\PZ$, $\ttbar\PV$, and $\ttbar\PH$ production.
 For uncertainties related to the PDFs, the procedure described in Ref.~\cite{Butterworth:2015oua} is followed: the NNPDF PDF sets~\cite{NNPDF:2014otw, NNPDF:2017mvq} are used and the root-mean-square value of the variations is taken as the PDF uncertainty.
 The renormalization ($\mu_{\text{R}}$) and factorization ($\mu_{\text{F}}$) scales are varied up and down by a factor of 2 individually and simultaneously, and the envelope of the variations is taken as the QCD scale uncertainty.
 For the QCD scale and PDF uncertainties, only the impact on the event yields through changes in the acceptance are considered since uncertainties in the overall normalization are already accounted for through uncertainties in the theoretical cross sections discussed above.

 Uncertainties related to the parton shower are only considered for signal events, and only the impact on the acceptance is considered.
 It is evaluated by varying the $\mu_{\text{R}}$ scale up and down by a factor of 2 for the simulation of initial- and final-state radiation.